-- Results in the high in-take of acrylamide: According to the US Food and Drug Administration, AcrylamideiXA natural chemical used to make plastics, treat wastewater, among other things. is a chemical that may be formed when foods are fried at very high temperatures, such as french fries, potato chips and other fried foods in the category of junk (4).
+- May result in an increased in-take of acrylamide: According to the US Food and Drug Administration, AcrylamideiXA natural chemical used to make plastics, treat wastewater, among other things. is a chemical that may be formed when foods are fried at very high temperatures, such as french fries, potato chips and other fried foods in the category of junk (4).
 Studies have found that a higher level of acrylamide can lead to smaller head circumference and low birth weight in babies (5).

-- You tend to put on excess weight: Too much junk food during pregnancy leads to excessive weight gain (6).
+- The chances of gaining excess weight might be higher: Too much junk food during pregnancy can lead to excessive weight gain (6).
 Experts at the American College of Obstetricians and Gynecologists state that obesity puts the pregnant woman and the baby at the risk of various complications, including preeclampsiaiXA condition in pregnancy marked by high blood pressure and a rise in protein in the urine. , birthing a large baby, preterm labor, gestational diabetes, sleep apnea, increased risk of birth defects, miscarriage, and stillbirths (6).

-- You might have digestive problems: Relishing on deep-fried junk food can upset your stomach.
-It might cause gas, bloat, and indigestion.
-Also, the junk foods lack fiber content, which is essential for smooth bowel movements.
+- Might lead to digestive problems: An excessive intake of deep-fried food may upset your stomach.
+It might cause gas, bloating, and indigestion.
+Also, many junk foods lack fiber content, which is essential for smooth bowel movements.

 How To Control Junk Food Cravings?

-- Stock up your shelves with healthy snacks.
+- Stock your shelves with healthy snacks.
 Avoid junk foods, high-calorie snacks, soft drinks, or processed foods, and replenish your kitchen shelves with natural and healthy snacks.
 Baked foods are healthier than fried foods.
 Bake foods at home and enjoy your snacks without any food additives and preservatives.